codemmmmm/expertise/README.md

     ```

 11. Create a superuser `python manage.py createsuperuser`.
 Log in to the admin page,
-    create a group with permissions for edit submissions and create users for that group
-    so they can approve.
+    create a group with permissions for edit submissions.
+Create users and assign that group so they can approve.

+# Updating

+1. Stash changes if needed.
+Then get the changes `git pull`.

+2. Set STATIC_ROOT and ALLOWED_HOSTS as seen in installation.
+Then run
+    ```
+    python3 ~/expertise/mysite/manage.py makemigrations
+    python3 ~/expertise/mysite/manage.py migrate
+    python3 ~/expertise/mysite/manage.py collectstatic
+    sudo systemctl restart apache2
+    ```

+# Troubleshoooting

+* Make sure the static files were collected after updating them.
+* Make sure the apache user is part of the user's group in whose home directory django is.
+* Make sure `mysite/db.sqlite3` has write permissions for the group.

 # Limitations